-- Pick up children at Clare Primary School (3:09-3:15) (take attendance) - Walk all Clare Primary School Students to Our Lady of Hope - All students put bags in lockers, use the restroom and go to classrooms for attendance - Dress for outside play (if necessary) - Go outside for recess (20-30 minutes). - Bathroom Break & Wash Hands - Prayer/Snack in Classroom - Quiet time/Homework or reading (20 30 minutes) - Activities in rooms (games, crafts, toys, etc.). - Parent/guardian pick-up at or before 5:30pm
+- Pick up children at Clare Primary School (3:09-3:15) (take attendance) - Walk all Clare Primary School Students to Our Lady of Hope - All students put bags on hooks, use the restroom and go to classrooms for attendance - Dress for outside play (if necessary) - Go outside for recess (20-30 minutes). - Bathroom Break & Wash Hands - Prayer/Snack in Classroom - Quiet time/Homework or reading (15 20 minutes) - Activities and free play in classrooms (games, crafts, toys, etc.). - Parent/guardian pick-up at or before 5:30pm